CS572/MT605 Modeling and Simulation of Systems (Jan-May 2026)

 • Discussion of some examples and use-cases in modeling and simulation (computer networks, manufacturing systems etc).

-• (Optional, if time permits) Approaches for parallel and distributed simulation.
+• (Optional, if time permits) Approaches for parallel and distributed simulation, continuous system simulation.

 Prerequisites